 The PHA is required to obtain the information needed to conduct annual reexaminations.
 How that information will be collected is left to the discretion of the PHA.
-However, PHAs should give tenants who were not provided the opportunity the option to complete Form HUD-92006 at this time [Notice PIH 2009-36].
+However, PHAs should

 Annual reexaminations will be conducted by mail, email, fax or in person.
 Notification of the annual reexamination will be sent and will inform the family of the information and documentation that must be provided to the PHA, and the deadline for providing it.